 Our permanent teeth are supposed to last us a lifetime.
 However, there are some reasons why you need a tooth to be extracted.
 A common reason may be a decayed tooth that is damaged beyond repair.
 Other reasons may include the following:

 • When your teeth need to be aligned, there may be a reason for a tooth extraction.
 This is because there are times that a mouth can be crowded and some teeth are too big for your mouth.
-There are some teeth that have not totally erupted and this also requires to be pulled out.
+There are some teeth that have not totally erupted, requiring them to be pulled out.

 • The tooth contains nerves and blood vessels right at the center.
 Bacteria sometimes enter the mouth and goes to infect the pulp.
 This can be repaired with a root canal procedure.
 However, if the infection is too extensive, your dentist may recommend extraction.